 Homeless Data System

 In compliance with HUD mandate, Anne Arundel and Annapolis Coalition to End Homelessness developed a Homeless Management Information System (HMIS).
-Many agencies in Anne Arundel County, which offer housing and services to people who are homeless, participate in this data system.
+Many agencies in Anne Arundel County who offer housing and services to people who are homeless participate in this data system.
 It helps homeless agencies collaborate, coordinate care, and manage services.
 The value of this data system is to produce an unduplicated count of homeless persons, understand patterns of service use, and measure the effectiveness of homeless programs in Anne Arundel County.